-Figure 1 Slice header positions of the APS ID information for VTM-7.0 and for VTM-8.0, and Slice header position of slice_lmcs_enabled_flag in VTM-8.0.
+Figure 1 Slice header positions of the APS ID information for VTM-7.0 and for VTM-8.0, and Slice header position of slice_lmcs_enabled_flag and slice_explicit_scaling_list_used_flag in VTM-8.0.

 The second problem is the signaling of the picture header in the slice header.
 When the picture header is signaled in the slice header, all parameters of the picture header should be parsed before the parsing of slice header parameters.
 Consequently, the parameters which give information on the APS usage in the slice header can’t be obtained without parsing all the picture headers.
 So, to simplify the parsing of the streaming applications, LMCS information should not be signaled in the slice header when the picture header is signaled in the slice header.